the-hideout/TarkovMonitor/README.md

 ![image](https://github.com/the-hideout/TarkovMonitor/assets/1557581/99602d29-98c8-4738-8757-0fa763d54e9a)

-TarkovMonitor is an Escape from Tarkov companion application that provides useful audio hints (only in the menu) and can automatically update your task progress on Tarkov Tracker.
+TarkovMonitor is an Escape from Tarkov companion application that provides useful audio notifications, can automatically update your task progress on Tarkov Tracker, and includes other helpful features.

-When you're queueing for a raid, TarkovMonitor can trigger an audio notification when a match has been found and also when the raid is starting.

-If you provide a Tarkov Tracker API token, TarkovMonitor can automatically update your task progress on Tarkov Tracker as you play.
-If you've failed restartable tasks but haven't restarted them, TarkovMonitor can also provide an audio reminder once you start queuing for another raid.
+## Features

+- Audio notifications
+    - Match found
+    - Raid starting
+    - Restart failed tasks
+    - Runthrough time elapsed
+    - Turn air filter on/off
+    - Scav cooldown
+    - Customizable sounds for all of the above
+- Goon tracking
+    - Submit reports when you see the Goons to help other players find them
+- Connect to the Tarkov.dev website via remote code
+    - Automatically load the website map for the map you're playing on
+    - Take an in-game screenshot and show your position on the website map
+- Connect to Tarkov Tracker via API token
+    - Automatically mark quests as complete as you complete them
+- Statistics (all stored locally on your computer)
+    - Track the your total sales on the flea market
+    - Track how many times you play on each map

 ## Installation